daver987/LuxuryRideService/README.md

 # Luxury Ride Service Nuxt 3

-This Project Includes Unocss, Pinia for State Management, VueSplide for the Slider, Iconify for Icons, and headlessUI from tailwind.
+This Project Includes Unocss, VueSplide for the Slider, Iconify for Icons, and headlessUI from tailwind.
 Site was deployed to Cloudflare Workers.
 More to come